HDMI RF Modulator: How It Works and Its Deep Relationship With Electronic Components

 • High-speed HDMI Type-A connector

-These mechanical components are crucial for maintaining signal integrity at 3–6 Gbps per channel.
+These parts are critical for maintaining signal integrity at multi-gigabit data rates.

-Inside the Signal Processor: The Heart of the HDMI RF Modulator
+Inside the Signal Processor: The Core of the HDMI RF Modulator

 • Application-specific SoCs